gesaretto/writing_london/paper_1/voyage_notes.md

 We find a sort of _ideological chasm_ in thsese two lines: __1__ and __4__ are physical (plague-sores, death); __2__ and __3__ are spiritual (sinnes, consciences).
 Is this the real novelty of this poem?
 The fact that it is dealing with the boundary between life and death, and not simply with the hereafter?
 Is it simply a hightened attention devoted to the physical (and, therefore, another example of _realism_)?

+This moment is an anticipation of what will happen with __metempsychosis__.
+It is the introduction of a potentially threatening combination - fusion - between the material and the immaterial realms.

 > Then let the former age, with this content her,
 > Shee brought the _Poets_ forth, but ours th'adventurer.